Excursiones en Etla, Mexico

 See the Must Know tab for more details on the bonus La Planta side trip, as you may need to register in town first to access the road.
 Also, the nearby Cieneguilla Ecotorismo Para Todos is currently closed.
 When it’s open again, consider climbing up via a dirt road and dropping down on trails to San Agustín Etla as an extra bonus loop.
 See Trailforks for details.

 Difficulty: Although this is a straightforward route with plenty of resupply options, there’s enough climbing, especially in the heat, to challenge many riders.
 We’ve included a number of mountain bike trails, too.
-Some of tehse may require dismounting and pushing, depending on the season and the state of the trail – or you can follow mellower dirt roads, as marked on the map.
+Some of tehse may require dismounting and pushing, depending on the season and the state of the trail – or you can follow mellower dirt roads, as marked with POIs on the map.
 There are also a few options to extend the trip and try some of Oaxaca’s challenging singletrack trails.

 - Enjoying largely traffic-free rural roads, as well as a network of local mountain bike trails.